Date: 2007 January

 The winners:

-Given the format of this poll, were not sure the most popular answers qualify as “winners”.
+Given the format of this poll, we’re not sure the most popular answers qualify as “winners”.
 Let’s, instead, call this “insight”.

 The insight: